Wednesday, April 22, 2009

 We were never presented actual bid prices for EPDM rubber roofs.

-The bid prices presented to us
+The bid prices presented to us (New Brighton) were for built-up roofs.

 Comparison of Rubber Roofing Prices